russelljohnston/ROBUST/README.md

 # ROBUST
-Module to compute the Tc and Tv completeness statistics:
+Module to compute the Tc and Tv completeness statistics in Fortran and f2py python wrapped:

 Authors: